-Mr. Lai Qiang, aged 37, was appointed as an independent non-executive Director of the Company in December 2008.
-He holds a Bachelor degree in International Finance (Professional Economics), International Trading Finance Department, from Zhongshan University, Guangzhou, the PRC.
-He is also an intermediate level economist.
-Mr. Lai is the officer of financial settlement centre of Shenzhen Huaqiang Holdings Limited ("Huaqiang Holdings").
-Huaqiang Holdings is a large investment holding company with high technology industries as its core business.
-It was chosen as "the Most Advanced Enterprise in Quality and Efficiency in China" and "the Top Foreign Exchange-Earning Enterprise in China" continuously for many years.
-Mr. Lai has over ten years of practical experience in group enterprise fund management and financial management.
+Mr. Lai Qiang, aged 38, joined the Group in December 2008.
+Mr. Lai is a member of the Audit Committee, the Remuneration Committee and the Nomination Committee of the Group.
+He is an intermediate level economist.
+He holds a Bachelor degree in International Finance (Professional Economics) under the International Trading Finance Department, from Sun Yat-Sen University (Zhongshan University), PRC.
+Mr. Lai is currently the Officer of Financial Settlement Centre for Shenzhen Huaqiang Holdings Limited.
+It is a large investment holding company with high technology industries as its core business.
+It has continuously been chosen as the Most Advanced Enterprise in Quality and Efficiency in China and the Top Foreign Exchange-Earning Enterprise in China for many years.
+Mr. Lai has over 10 years of practical experience in group enterprise fund management and financial management.